-The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Bonds.
-The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Bonds and if so requested, the Notes.
+The Bonds and if so requested, the Notes will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.